NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.OCIOFileTransform.rst

 |pluginIcon|

-*This documentation is for version 1.0 of OCIOFileTransform.*
+*This documentation is for version 1.0 of OCIOFileTransform (fr.inria.openfx.OCIOFileTransform).*

 Description
 -----------